marymar/sass-workshop/examples/advanced-dots/README.md

 # Advanced Dots Example

-The dots example renders an amount of dots into the body of the `index.html`.
+The dots example writes an amount of dots into the body of the `index.html` via javascript.
 There the base background color is configured over a variable `$background-color`.
 With every dot, the background color has to be lighten a bit.